mseckykoebel/ivy/client/README.md

 # 💻 Ivy/client

 Ivy's client is the app that users see and interact with. **Ivy's currently in pre-release.
 This means not all v1.0 features are available, or stable.
-Ivy 1.0 is slated for release on September 21st, 2022.**
+Ivy 1.0 is slated for release by ~September 25th, 2022.**

 ## Roadmap and feature list

-### Ivy v1.0 - September 21st, 2022:
+### Ivy v1.0 - September 25th, 2022:

 1. **📚 Extensive, historical course catalogue**: Ivy supports searching for courses from as far back as 2004.
 Plan and record courses from any year or quarter in the past fifteen years.
 Instant next-quarter support, no waiting for courses to be released.
 All real-time
 2. **🗓 Calendar view**: plan out a single quarter at NU by selecting courses based on year and quarter.
 Add and remove as many courses as you want